-To date, our programmes in Africa have benefited over a million children, young people and adults.
+To date, our programmes in Africa have benefited over three million children, young people and adults.
 AET continues to advance the case for education for all in the belief that education will provide the means for people to recover from poverty, conflict and restore representative and responsive government.

 1958 – AET is founded – starts providing small grants for African students to study internationally

 1982 – Launches Small Emergency Grants programme for students

 1993 – Research begins on refugees and employment, African conflicts, and non-formal education

 1995 – Starts work in Somalia

 1998 – Starts work in Uganda

 2000 – Opens regional support office in Nairobi, Kenya